 Tag: "HDL cholesterol"

 We’re warned repeatedly about the supposed hazards of ‘raised’ cholesterol levels, particularly when it comes to increasing the risk of heart disease.
-However, lower levels of cholesterol are also linked to serious health problems, specifically an increased risk of cancer, as well as ‘haemorrhagic stroke’ (strokes caused by bleeding in the brain).
-For this reason, […]
+However, lower levels are also linked to serious health problems, specifically an increased risk of cancer, as well as ‘haemorrhagic stroke’ (strokes caused by bleeding in the brain).
+For this reason, best practice […]

 When it comes to nutritional approaches to preventing heart disease, perhaps the most consistent piece of advice we’ve been given by health professionals and governments is to avoid saturated fat.
 This type of fat, found in foods such as meat, eggs and dairy products, is claimed to push up blood levels of cholesterol, which in […]